hanshuo-shuo/llm_atonomy/README.md

 Now we have a setting similar to what the paper has now.
 Similar plot trend and best ratio.
 Now the success rate is still low, leaving room for inprovement.

-## Mofication

-1. Train a new conditional diffusion.
-We previously have p(action|observation)
+## Modification 1: Conditional Diffusion

+Previously, we trained an unconditional diffusion model:

+[
+p(a \mid o)
+]

-- Now we train p(action|observation, Indicator)
+Now we train a conditional diffusion model:

+[
+p(a \mid o, \text{Indicator})
+]

-- VLM still outputs waypoint intent [dx, dy], but it can be called infrequently.
-Based on the dx we get the Indicator.
+The VLM still outputs a waypoint intent ([dx, dy]), but it can be called infrequently.
+Based on the horizontal component (dx), we construct an Indicator.

-- Convert waypoint dx to a 3-class condition for diffusion:
+We convert the waypoint (dx) into a 3-class condition for diffusion:

-    LEFT   -> [1, 0, 0]
+* LEFT   → [1, 0, 0]
-    CENTER -> [0, 1, 0] (abs(dx) <= goal tolerance)
+* CENTER → [0, 1, 0] (when (|dx|) is within the goal tolerance)
-    RIGHT  -> [0, 0, 1]
+* RIGHT  → [0, 0, 1]

-- The diffusion loss drops from 0.16 to 0.11
+With this modification, the diffusion loss decreases from 0.16 to 0.11.

-However, it is not helping much in terms of the success rate.
+However, this does not significantly improve the success rate.
+Adding the extra indicator only provides marginal gains.

 <img width="1204" height="812" alt="image" src="https://github.com/user-attachments/assets/ce39f2fb-463f-4c96-970e-ea657c10b0e3" />